agrc/gis.utah.gov/about/policy/sgid/index.md

 ## Removing SGID Products
 {: .text-left }

-When deprecating data or services in the SGID, please follow the steps outlined in the [Life Cycle](https://github.com/agrc/cemetery) project.
+When deprecating data or services in the SGID, please follow the steps outlined in the [Porter](https://github.com/agrc/porter) project.